Franco-Ténois

-Franco-Ténois, originating from the acronym TNO, the French term for the Northwest Territories of Canada (Territoires du Nord-Ouest), refers to the widespread community of francophones who reside in the Northwest Territories.
+Franco-Ténois, originating from the acronym TNO, the French term for the Northwest Territories of Canada (Territoires du Nord-Ouest), refers to the community of francophones who reside in the Northwest Territories.

 History

 Francophones have a long history in the region.
 The first person of European descent to reach the Great Slave Lake was a francophone, Laurent Leroux.
 In 1786, Leroux built the trading post Fort Resolution and in 1790 he founded the original Fort Providence, 20 km from the modern-day city of Yellowknife.
 At the time the Northwest Territories were brought under the jurisdiction of the Government of Canada, 47% of the non-native population spoke French.
 French permeated every aspect of life in the Territories, from commerce to education.
 However, in 1892, the Northwest Territories (which at the time covered the Canadian Prairies west of Southern Manitoba) abolished French as an official language.
 In 1984, its status as an official languages was restored in the Canadian territories.